3-day conferences offer 11 credits. 4-day conferences offer 14 credits. 5-day conferences offer 17 credits.

 To provide general updates in specialized areas of medicine to clinicians practicing in a primary care setting.

-Please contact MER, or visit www.mer.org for specific program curriculums, participating faculty, and accommodations.
+Please contact MER, or visit www.mer.org for specific program curriculums, and accommodations.
 Course material is provided at the seminar.
 We cannot confirm your program registration until payment is received.
 Please do not book airfare until registration and hotel reservations are confirmed.

 Hotel rates are subject to change without notice.